scontain/scone_mesh_tutorial/README.md

 #### Inconsistent Kubernetes Deployment of Application

-Some Kubernetes services are configured to automatically deploy new images as soon as thye are pushed to the repository.
+Some Kubernetes services are configured to automatically deploy new images as soon as they are pushed to the repository.
 If this is the case, you need to run
 `sconectl apply -f service.yaml --no-push` when building the images of your services.